UK & Europe

 The Court of Appeal has today handed down its judgment in ChapelGate Credit Opportunity Master Fund Ltd -v- Money & others.
 The Court of Appeal has upheld the decision of the High Court not to limit a commercial funder's liability for payment of the costs of the successful BDO administrators to the extent of the funding provided.
-The judgment provides welcome clarity on the status and application of the so-called "Arkin cap", and is of significant interest to commercial funders of litigation and to any professional services firm defending a claim which is, at least in part, backed by a commercial funder.
+The judgment provides welcome clarity on the status and application of the so-called "Arkin cap", and is of significant interest to commercial funders of litigation and

 Our view is that the decision helpfully clarifies that the Arkin cap is only guidance and not a rigid rule.
 Whilst the Court of Appeal has said that the cap might still be appropriate on the facts of some cases, it is nevertheless clear that the Court considered that the litigation funding market had moved on from the early days when Arkin itself was decided, such that there was a less obvious case for protecting successful funders by means of a special cap not otherwise available in litigation.

 In a more evolved and sophisticated market, other techniques, particularly ATE protection, are frequently utilised by prudent and careful funders in order to limit their downside exposures in ways that do not burden successful defendants.